Death Wish (2018 film): Plot

-Fish identifies the second member of the group, Joe, before Paul kills him.
+Fish mentions the second member of the group, Joe, before Paul kills him.
 The cops visit Paul to discuss the case and Paul destroys the phones to cover his tracks.
 Finding Joe at an auto body shop, Paul tortures him and Joe divulges that the third robber Knox had murdered Lucy.
 Paul later kills Joe and Knox calls Paul, arranging to meet in a nightclub bathroom, where they exchange fire and wound each other.
 Paul gets away, while Knox goes to the police and gives them a physical description of Paul.

 Arriving home, Paul is confronted by Frank, who answers the front door and is questioned by the detectives of his brother's whereabouts.
 During the intervention, the hospital calls to tell Paul that Jordan has regained consciousness.
-A week later, Paul leaves the hospital with Jordan and legally buys weapons to defend his family.
+A week later, Paul leaves the hospital with Jordan, but Knox also joins them in the elevator on the way out of the hospital.
+Knox inadvertently gives Paul an idea that he is the guy he exchanged gunshots with at the nightclub.
+Because of that encounter, Paul knows that Knox will eventually come for him and Jordan so he legally buys weapons to defend himself and Jordan.
 As Knox cases his house for an ambush, Paul glimpses a man running across the lawn and orders Jordan to hide and call the police.
-After killing Knox's men, Paul is shot and wounded by Knox, but manages to pull out a hidden rifle and kills him.
+After killing Knox's men, Paul is shot and wounded by Knox, but manages to pull out a hidden rifle while Knox got distracted from Jordan’s scream and kills him.
 The police arrive and accept Paul's story after he hints that he is done with vigilantism.

 A few months later, Paul drops off Jordan at New York University, where he spots a person stealing a bag from a bellhop.
 Paul calls out the person and points a finger gun at him.